BabyZen YOYO + Pushchair Review

 The stroller has a shoulder strap attached, so it can be easily and quickly transported.
 It’s first road test was an early 4am start with two other suitcases, a cabin bag, a Trunki, and a changing bag.
 Needless to say, loading the taxi was seamless as we could manage between us all this – plus holding a baby in one go.

 At the airport, it was only my second time using a stroller through all the formalities.
 I do (did) prefer a baby carrier but my youngest is now 20 months and becoming rather heavy.
 The BabyZen was an absolute breeze to use.
 Matilda happily sat in it during a very long bag drop queue, and we whizzed through security.
 At Luton, you don’t need to fold the buggy up to put through the X-ray machine, but even if I had to, the whole process takes seconds.

 Once airside, we breezed though to the gate, walked down some steps to board the plane.
 At the aircraft steps I removed my daughter from the stroller and folded it up really quickly, slung it over my shoulder and marched up the steps with her in my arms.
 It easily slotted in with the other bags too.

-On holiday, the BabyZen YOYO was really put to the test with steep inclines and descents ( the brake definitely works!), and with the numerous cobbled streets not only at our resort, but all around Carvoeiro too.
+On holiday, the BabyZen YOYO was really put to the test with steep inclines and descents (the brake definitely works!), and with the numerous cobbled streets not only at our resort, but all around Carvoeiro in Portugal too.
 It easily reclines by releasing a strap at the back if you want little one to have a nap.
 The canopy comes with a UPF 50+ sun protection; giving extra peace of mind.